-Figure 11: Components of Clean Growth in Agriculture44

-The next steps are not only about developing and adopting the technologies and practices that could move the sector towards carbon neutrality, but also about national and international GHG mitigation programmes, ecosystem service markets, supply chain certifying, labelling, and monetizing products at prices that covers the cost of carbon neutrality.

-Policy Initiatives by Government

-In terms of government policies and initiatives, options consist of regulations, economic instruments, moral suasion, and education.
-Canada's strong commitment to climate change mitigation and environmental improvement was made clear with the development of its Pan-Canadian Framework on Clean Growth and Climate strategy.45 This was an agreement signed between federal, provincial and territorial governments in 2016 which provides an overarching framework for clean growth.
-This, together with Canada's commitments to the UN Sustainable Development Goals, signal that Canada is on the right road to future environmental, social and economic sustainability.46 The federal government makes use of several policy initiatives to advance its sustainability goals in agriculture (Figure 12).47 https://www.canada.ca/en/services/environment/weather/climatechange/pan-canadian-framework.html 46 "Canada and the 2030 Sustainable development goals," Pg.
-3. Accessed at: https://international.gc.ca/world-monde/issues_development-enjeux_development/priorities-priorites/agenda-programme.aspx?lang=eng.

-47 Each of these initiatives is explored in greater detail in Annex A in the Full Report.
-CANADIAN AGRI-FOOD POLICY INSTITUTE
+Figure 11: Components of Clean Growth in Agriculture47 The next steps are not only about developing and adopting the technologies and practices that could move the sector towards carbon neutrality, but also about national and international GHG mitigation programmes, ecosystem service markets, supply chain certifying, labelling, and monetizing products at prices that covers the cost of carbon neutrality.
+Policy Initiatives by Government In terms of government policies and initiatives, options consist of regulations, economic instruments, moral suasion, and education.
+Canada's strong commitment to climate change mitigation and environmental improvement was made clear with the development of its Pan-Canadian Framework on Clean Growth and Climate strategy.48 This was an agreement signed between federal, provincial and territorial governments in 2016 which provides an overarching framework for clean growth.
+This, together with Canada's commitments to the UN Sustainable Development Goals, signals that Canada is on the right road to future environmental, social and economic sustainability.49 The federal government makes use of several policy initiatives to advance its sustainability goals in agriculture (Figure 12).50 50 Each of these initiatives is explored in greater detail in Annex A in the Full Report.